-- Select a code that you want to split into subcodes. - Right-click and select the option Split into Subcodes.
+Select a code that you want to split into subcodes.

+Right-click and select the option Split into Subcodes, or click on the dropdown next to Split in the ribbon and select Split into Subcodes from there.
 The Split Code tool opens.

-Click on Add Codes to enter the labels for the subcodes.
-After entering the first code, press the right arrow $(\rightarrow|)$ to move to the next entry field to enter the second label, and so on.
-Once you are done, click on Add.
+Click on New Codes to enter the labels for the subcodes.
+After entering the first code, press the down arrow to move to the next entry field to enter the second label, and so on.
+Once you are done, click on Create.